kcstasiak/RevRisk/README.md

 ## 📊 What's Included

-- Excel-based RevMap template
+- Excel-based RevRisk template
 - Exposure scoring and weighted dashboards
 - Fields for process mapping, third-party dependency, and insurance coverage
 - Designed specifically for boards, audit committees, and CISOs/CFOs

 ## 🚧 Beta Notice

-This is the initial release (v1.0 – Beta) of RevMap.
+This is the initial release (v2.0 – Beta) of RevRisk.
 We welcome your suggestions and feedback to improve the tool.

 📩 Submit issues or ideas here on GitHub